Zettlr/zettlr-docs/docs/en/getting-started/troubleshooting.md

 The app will immediately restart and recreate the FSAL cache.
 Especially if you have a slower computer, a slower disk, or simply have a lot of files loaded, this restart will take some time.
 Zettlr will only show you the application window after it has completed the recreation of the FSAL cache, so it can take several seconds or even longer.
 Please be patient during this process – the next restart of the app will be fast again.

+!!! note

-> Alternatively, there are two manual ways of doing the same, which we list here only in case you may need them.
+    Alternatively, there are two manual ways of doing the same, which we list here only in case you may need them.
 In both instances, first ensure that Zettlr is closed.
 Then, for option (a) head over to Zettlr's config folder and just remove the `fsal/cache` directory.
 Option (b) is to start Zettlr from the command-line with the flag `--clear-cache`.

 ## 4. Try Resetting the App